 We established a banking relationship with RMB Australia Holdings Limited ("RMB") in 2013 which allowed for various financings during 2013.
 The first facility remained available for redraw as necessary for the Pathfinder acquisition, and \$5.0 million was redrawn in December 2013 for that purpose.
 The facility was amended in March 2014 and an additional \$1.5 million was drawn down at that time and, following the completion of the Technical Report (NI 43-101) on the Shirley Basin Project, an additional \$3.5 million was drawn down as a revolver in September 2014.
 In October 2015, the facility was amended to extend the maturity date of the \$3.5 million revolver and spread the balance originally due March 2016 over four quarterly payments commencing March 2016 and concluding December 2016.
-This loan facility is secured by the Pathfinder assets.
+This loan was paid in full in December 2016.